-As part of Lloyds Banking Group, the Company has entered into strategic partnerships for important aspects of its operations and customer service provision.
+As part of Lloyds Banking Group, the Company has entered into a number of strategic partnerships for important aspects of its operations and customer service provision.
 As well as external partners, the Company relies on intra-group supplier arrangements for certain services.
 The Board recognises the importance of overseeing these relationships, which are integral to the Company's future success.